GGGGino/ggggino.github.io/about.md

 So in late 2014 I changed company to find some new challenges.
 I didn't want to be a website builder for the rest of my life, I want to test myself with building **Web apps**.

-I was only one year in the new company but there I build some cute things:
+I have been in the new company for only one year but there I build some cute things:

 * A Js game developed with [Pixi.js](http://www.pixijs.com/) that should represent a sort of [Puzzle bubble](https://it.wikipedia.org/wiki/Puzzle_Bobble)
 * Build modules and themes for Drupal
-* Frontend part of a important company
+* Frontend part of a big betting company

 .
 .